devroopsaha744/agatha/README.md

 4. **Response:**
    Agatha returns a JSON response containing either the ingested transaction details or the answer to the query.

 ---

+## Privacy & Security Considerations

+- **Local Data Storage:**
+  Agatha is designed as a self-hosted solution.
+When deployed, all sensitive transaction data is stored locally in an SQLite database, ensuring that your personal financial information remains private and under your control.

+- **User-Controlled Deployment:**
+  Since users deploy Agatha on their own servers or machines (via Docker or a local setup), you are fully responsible for securing your environment.
+No data is sent to external servers by default.

+- **Secure Handling of API Keys:**
+  API keys and other sensitive environment variables should be managed securely.
+We recommend using environment variables, `.env` files (which should not be committed to source control), or Docker secrets for production deployments.

+- **Best Practices for Public Deployment:**
+  If you choose to deploy Agatha publicly, implement proper authentication, use HTTPS to secure communications, and follow best practices for securing your database (such as using parameterized queries to prevent SQL injection).

+- **Data Privacy:**
+  Ensure that only authorized users have access to Agatha, and consider additional layers of encryption or access control if handling highly sensitive financial data.

+---